andrewretherford/space-battle/README.md

 - After every battle you are asked if you want to return to base and recharge your shields.

-- Make the players and enemies stronger after each battle
+- Make the players and enemies stronger after each battle.

-- Distribute medals and power ups to the player depending on points
+- Distribute medals and power ups to the player depending on points.

-- Build a browser interface for your game
+- Build a browser interface for your game using DOM manipulation.

 ## Cheat codes &#x2B06; &#x2197; &#x27A1;